Susanna Centlivre: Writings 1700–1710

 Her next play, The Beau's Duel, was performed in June 1702.
 Well received in its own right, the play did not see a lengthy stage life.
 Over the next five years or so, Centlivre's work was less successful.
 As a result, her next two plays, The Stolen Heiress (December 1702) and Love's Contrivance (June 1703), were performed under attempts to conceal the sex of the author.
 Although received well, all of Centlivre's plays up to this point had been performed at inopportune times in the season.
 It wasn't until Love's Contrivance that the experience and reputation of the cast allowed for a three-night run (in addition to some later productions and an eventual revival, three years after her death).
 Centlivre's next comedy, The Gamester, was first performed in February 1705.
 Here, she declared her intent to reform gamblers.
 This play was Centlivre's most successful to date and was frequently revived in later years.

 In 1705, Centlivre, in a brief moment away from the theatre, wrote a complimentary poem for a collection by Sarah Fyge Egerton.
 Centlivre continued the gambling theme in her next play entitled The Basset Table, performed in November 1705.
 Although not explicit regarding its authorship, this play's Epilogue indirectly attributes the play to a woman.
 Following her success with The Basset Table, Centlivre wrote Love at a Venture and saw it performed in 1706.

 Centlivre was a highly successful professional playwright.
 A similarly renowned playwright, Colley Cibber, was accused of borrowing parts of Love at a Venture to write his own play, The Double Gallant.
 However, in an apparent reconciliation he accepted a part in Centlivre's next play, The Platonick Lady (November 1706).
-After having grown weary with anonymous authorship, Centlivre used the preface to The Platonick Lady to express her distaste for society's outlook on the female writer.
+Having grown weary with anonymous authorship, Centlivre used the preface to The Platonick Lady to express her distaste for society's outlook on the female writer.

 Following her third marriage, Centlivre took some time off.
 This decision turned out to be a good one; her time away resulted in her most successful comedy, The Busie Body (May 1709).
 The play ran for thirteen nights, a remarkable run for the time, and was revived the following season.